I departed from Carp, Ontario at ~0100hrs on Saturday August 18th, and

 We set up camp and waited till morning.

-That's as close as we got to the Oba Gap Filler Site. ~2Km away
+That's as close as we got to the Oba Gap Filler Site. ~2Km away Can't you see the fire tower over the trees? |

 The next morning I was up and checking out the location at 0645.
 RH had been right, it was mushy for about 50ft past the culvert, and I couldn't tell how deep the mud was.
 There had clearly been someone with a truck-width vehicle through here, the tracks were evident - but I couldn't tell if they went through in 4WD, or if 4WD would be necessary.
 We turned around and found an alternate route, the Oba Cutoff was a marked road half way back to Hornepayne - we'd missed it in the dark.
 The Oba cutoff wasn't a short route, it took us across a scary looking bridge (the route actually took us across at least 3 or 4 scary bridges) and eventually dumped us at Oba.
 By now I was beginning to have doubts of the Garmin, Google, Topo, Satellite photos, and provincial maps I'd consulted before the trip.
 Many of the roads which were marked on the topo map as a solid red lines (driveable) had deteriorated to a condition that would barely allow ATV traffic.
 After circling Oba, we headed East along what I thought was a road that would take us to a logging road, which would take us within 1km of the Oba Gap Filler Site.
 Unfortunately, I now know the road on the topo map isn't the same as the road I'd seen on the satellite view, a road which isn't on the topographic map at all.
 The road we took became impassable, covered by swamp.
 At one time it was a passable road, so said the topo map, but today it no longer supports vehicular traffic.
 There were large areas along the road which have been clearcut and now have no trespassing & pesticide use signs - we tried to head south through them, but none of those would let us all the way through either.
 We had pretty much given up by the time we headed back toward Hearst, when we saw a little back road... it turns out that was the road I'd been trying to get to before, and we were then on the road I'd thought we'd been on all along...
 Once we were along a couple of kilometres, road conditions blocked us, with a bridge that had fallen apart, so we walked the last three kilometres to a place where we could see the fire tower, where the Gap Filler Steelox buildings should be...
 2.1km away (we were standing at 48.99823, -83.93338).
 It was getting late and we had to head back to Hornepayne, via Hearst - a significant distance, so we called it quits and turned around.